hendrick404/clomp_underwater/README.md

 About
 -----

-COLMAP underwater is a fork of the original Structure-from-Motion (SfM) framework COLMAP which mainly focuses on 3D reconstruction in the underwater domain.
+This repo is a fork of the original Structure-from-Motion (SfM) framework COLMAP (https://github.com/colmap/colmap) which mainly focuses on 3D reconstruction in the underwater domain.
-It supports Refractive Structure-from-Motion (RSfM) when using cameras underwater with waterproof housings (flat-ports / dome-ports).
+It supports Refractive Structure-from-Motion (RSfM) when using cameras underwater with waterproof housings (flat-ports / dome-ports), and it supports using navigation data in the reconstruction to help reducing drift in the large-scale robotic mapping scenarios.

 Features include:
 - Implementation of the commonly used refractive camera models (flat-port / dome-port camera models).
-- Refractive Structure-from-Motion pipeline.
+- Refractive Structure-from-Motion.
-- Add pose priors (e.g. navigation data) as a soft constraint to the reconstruction, the resulting model is in the same scale as the pose priors.
+- Bundle adjustment with pose priors (e.g. navigation data) in SfM to reduce potential drift in the large-scale robotic visual mapping scenario.

-Since the main incremental SfM algorithm remains unchanged as the original COLMAP, please also cite the following papers if you use this project for your research:
+Since the main framework is created by the original COLMAP, please also cite the following papers if you use this project for your research:

     @inproceedings{schoenberger2016sfm,
         author={Sch\"{o}nberger, Johannes Lutz and Frahm, Jan-Michael},